Krazete/sgm/README.md

 * v6 (Catalysts and Collaboration): Processing files have been moved to ~~Krazete/sgmminer~~ Krazete/sgmprocessor.
 The CONTRIBUTING.md document has been added detailing how to manually update gallery data files.
 A rudimentary Catalyst Gallery has been added.

 * v7 (Repair and Prestige): I neglected the website for over a year because my processing scripts kept failing more and more with each new game update: bugged ability data, missing fighter data, no access to move data, broken ratings page, etc. I finally fixed Krazete/sgmprocessor in January 2023 by switching from UABE to UnityPy.
-This new library helped facilitate the complete repair of the website as well implementation of the new Prestige Ability feature.
-(I also deleted CONTRIBUTING.md because nobody helps anyway.
-And I never got around to finishing the Catalyst Gallery.)
+This new library helped facilitate the complete repair of the website as well as implementation of the new Prestige Ability feature.
+The Catalyst Gallery was also completed a few months later in May.
+(And I deleted CONTRIBUTING.md because nobody helps anyway.)

 ## Issues